scala/scala3/docs/_docs/reference/experimental/typeclasses-syntax.md

     xs.foldLeft(A.unit)(_ `combine` _)
 ```

 The use of a name like `A` above in two variants, both as a type name and as a term name is of course familiar to Scala programmers.
 We use the same convention for classes and companion objects.
 In retrospect, the idea of generalizing this to also cover type parameters is obvious.
 It is surprising that it was not brought up before.

 **Proposed Rules**

  1. The generated evidence parameter for a context bound `A : C as a` has name `a`
  2. The generated evidence for a context bound `A : C` without an `as` binding has name `A` (seen as a term name).
 So, `A : C` is equivalent to `A : C as A`.
- 3. If there are more than one context bounds for a type parameter, the generated evidence parameter for every context bound except the first one has a fresh synthesized name, unless the context bound carries an `as` clause, in which case rule (1) applies.
+ 3. If there are multiple context bounds for a type parameter, as in `A : {C_1, ..., C_n}`, the generated evidence parameter for every context bound `C_i` has a fresh synthesized name, unless the context bound carries an `as` clause, in which case rule (1) applies.

 The default naming convention reduces the need for named context bounds.
 But named context bounds are still essential, for at least two reasons: